 How Does ClearCorrect Clear Aligners Works

-- Get in touch with ClearCorrect provider such as Burwood Dental Care to schedule an appointment for an assessment.
+- Get in touch with ClearCorrect providers such as Burwood Dental Care to schedule an appointment for an assessment.

 - If you are a good candidate for clear aligners, expect to spend a few hours with your dentist.
 First, the doctor will take photos and x-rays and scan them to make impressions to capture their current shape, which will then be submitted to ClearCorrect.
 The dentist will then prescribe movements for your teeth to achieve the ideal smile.

-- A series of customized aligners will be made to apply pressure on the teeth that it will straighten.
+- A series of customised aligners will be made to apply pressure on the teeth so that they will straighten.
 The dentist will monitor your progress regularly and give you new sets of aligners as needed.
-Aligners are worn for at least 22 hours per day is or as prescribed by the dentist.
-Some cases take months or even years, depending on how severe your case.
+Aligners are worn for at least 22 hours per day or as prescribed by the dentist.
+Some cases take months or even years, depending on how severe your case is.

 Is Clear Correct Clear Aligners Cheaper than Invisalign?